Get

 Chinese crested dog walks in the park

-Want a dog but your allergies won’t tolerate the fur?
+Do you want a dog but your allergies won’t tolerate the fur?
 Or maybe you just don’t want to deal with shedding dog hair all over your furniture.
-While there is no such thing as a 100% hypoallergenic dog breed, hairless dogs do tend to be a bit better for allergy sufferers.
-Plus, not having to clean up as much shedded hair is a major bonus.
+While there is no such thing as a 100% hypoallergenic breed, hairless dogs do tend to be a bit better for allergy sufferers.
+Plus, not having to clean up as much shed hair is a major bonus.

-Whether you’re just fascinated by the idea of hairless dogs or want to determine the best one for you, we’ve got you covered.
-Join us below as we break down the various types of hairless dog breeds and what makes them each special.
+Whether you’re just fascinated by the idea of hairless dogs or want to determine the best one for you, we got you covered.
+Read on as we break down the various types of hairless breeds and what makes them so special.

 What Qualifies as a Hairless Breed?

-Despite the name, hairless dog breeds aren’t always entirely hairless.
-In fact, many hairless breeds do have some minimal amounts of fur, but the amount varies based on breed and bloodline.
-Broadly, this hairlessness across various hairless breeds is the result of a genetic mutation.
+Despite their name, hairless dog breeds aren’t always entirely hairless.
+Many of these dogs do have minimal amounts of fur, but the amount varies depending on breed and bloodline.
+Broadly, the hairlessness across various hairless breeds is the result of a genetic mutation.
 A hairless dog with a muddled ancestry is more likely to exhibit some fur, however.

 The 8 Hairless Dog Breeds